ndean06/soc-automation2-project/README.md

 - Used OpenAI to generate a structured triage report.
 - Allowed the OpenAI agent to request VirusTotal and AbuseIPDB enrichment when supported indicators were present.
 - Separated observed facts from analytical assessment.
-- Included severity, confidence, MITRE ATT&CK mapping, evidence gaps, and recommended next steps.
+- Included severity, MITRE ATT&CK mapping, evidence limitations, and recommended next steps.
 - Kept the final escalation decision under human control.

 ## Bonus Integrations

 ### Threat-Intelligence Enrichment

-The OpenAI agent uses VirusTotal for supported hash or indicator reputation and AbuseIPDB for IP-address reputation.
-The returned context becomes part of the agent's analysis without replacing the original alert evidence.
+The original failed-logon alert contained a private lab source IP and no observed file hash.
+To validate the enrichment integrations, a controlled public IP was submitted to AbuseIPDB and a test SHA-256 hash was submitted to VirusTotal.

+These indicators were labeled as simulated enrichment inputs.
+They provided supporting context for integration testing but were not treated as evidence observed in the original authentication alert and did not determine its final severity.

 See [Threat-Intelligence-Enrichment.md](Threat-Intelligence-Enrichment.md).

-### DFIR-IRIS Case Management
+### DFIR-IRIS Alert Management

-The workflow creates a structured investigation case containing the alert summary, severity, host, user, MITRE ATT&CK mapping, enrichment, evidence, and recommended investigation steps.
+The workflow creates a structured investigation alert containing the alert summary, severity, host, user, MITRE ATT&CK mapping, enrichment context, evidence, and recommended investigation steps.
+An analyst can review the alert and escalate it into a case when additional investigation is required.

 See [DFIR-IRIS-Integration.md](DFIR-IRIS-Integration.md).